hibiki1606/OTBNN-dl/README.md

 A simple collection of python scripts that allows you to download OTBNN posts.

 #### Features:
-- Download a post or posts by an user as an mp3, from an URL.
+- Download a post or posts by an user as an mp3.
-- Detect whether to download R18 or Non-R18 from the provided url of an user.
+- Detect whether to download R18 or Non-R18 from the provided url.

 #### Todo:
 - Skip posts which have already been downloaded.